#COLREGs – Rule 6

 “Every vessel shall (must!) at all time proceed at a safe speed so that she can take proper and effective action to avoid collision and be stopped within a distance appropriate to the prevailing circumstances and conditions.”
-As mentioned in the October 3rd article on Sound Signals (Rule 35), Admiralty and maritime boards have consistently applied the rule that a safe stopping distance is operating at a speed that allows you to do so in half the distance that you can see ahead.
+As mentioned in the column on Sound Signals (Rule 35), Admiralty and maritime boards have consistently applied the rule that a safe stopping distance is operating at a speed that allows you to do so in half the distance that you can see ahead.
 So, perhaps that guy that blew by you at 40 knots when visibility is to the horizon is traveling at a safe speed then…?
 Unlikely… Read on.

 Rule 6 goes on to define factors “that shall (must!) be among those taken into account”…

 6(a) (i) the state of visibility (OK, to the horizon covers him here…)